gmarmstrong/weatherapi-gateway/README.md

     It would also be hard to append that query parameter to the `proxy_pass` URL (consider `?` vs `&` in URLs), and regex doesn't feel like a proper solution here.
   - Can we provide the query parameter in the headers or body of the request instead?
+    - At least in this case, yes we can!
+Just name the header "key" and set the value to the API key.